Obituary of Wanda K. Greenlaw

 Wanda was predeceased by her husband, her parents, her siblings: Reta, Barb, Ken, Fred, Lucy, Isaac, Burton, Charlie, Marguerite, Clarence and Elsie; and her son, Joel Isaac Greenlaw.

 There will be no visitation.
-A memorial service in celebration of her life will be held on the day of her birth May 6 in 2022 at St. Stephen Rural Cemetery.
-Details to be announced later.
+A memorial graveside service in celebration of her life will be held on the day of her birth May 6 in 2022 at 2:00 pm at St. Stephen Rural Cemetery.
+Rev. Marion Jamer officiating.

 In lieu of flowers, donations to Extra Mural Program – St. Stephen Unit or Charlotte County Hospital Foundation would be appreciated by the family.
 Online condolences to the family or donations can be made at www.humphreysfh.com

 Arrangements have been entrusted to the care and direction of Humphreys Funeral Home, 20 Marks Street, St. Stephen, NB E3L 2B2 (506 – 466 – 3110)

 Whether you're seeking the comfort of familiar tradition or an entirely unique celebration we are prepared to help.